Effects of the sheared flow velocity profile on impedance eduction in a 2D duct: Application to Experimental Data

 Finally, we propose to extend the analysis of this study to experimental data gathered at the Liner Impedance Test Rig of the Federal University of Santa Catarina (LITR/UFSC).
 The test rig's test section consists of modular rectangular cross-sectioned ducts measuring $\num{40}\times\SI{100}{\milli\meter^2}$ (i.e., $W = \SI{40}{\milli\meter}$).
 Quasi-anechoic terminations at the test rig inlet and outlet minimise acoustic reflections.
 Eight Beyma CP-855nD compression drivers are distributed both upstream and downstream of the liner test sample holder to generate sound fields up to \SI{150}{\deci\bel}, propagating either with or against the flow towards the liner sample.

 An external compressed air system provides the flow supply, capable of sustaining a cross-section averaged flow up to Mach \num{0.7}.
 A Pitot tube located at the test rig inlet is used to control and monitor the flow Mach number during tests.
-The average Mach number in the lined section is derived from the Pitot tube measurement using a pre-calibrated factor determined through a quadrature method.
+The average Mach number in the lined section is derived from the Pitot tube measurement using a pre-calibrated factor determined through a quadrature method, as defined by the standard ISO~3966:2008\mbox{\citep{ISO3966}}, with a 5 by 5-points grid.
 The liner sample holder has an opening for liner samples with a maximum length of \SI{420}{\milli\meter}.

 An array of sixteen equally spaced flush-mounted B\&K DeltaTron 4944 1/4" pressure field microphones is installed on the wall opposite the liner section for impedance eduction.
 The spacing between consecutive microphones is \SI{20}{\milli\meter}.
 In this work, half of the microphones are skipped, resulting in an effective separation of \SI{40}{\milli\meter} to reduce uncertainties in the lower attenuation range of the liner~\citep{bonomo2020Parametric}.
 Signals are recorded using a National Instruments PXIe-4499 data acquisition (DAQ) module at a sampling rate of \SI{25.6}{\kilo\hertz}.
 Measurements are conducted using a harmonic excitation signal, which also serves as a reference for cross-spectrum estimation using Welch's method, with \num{30} averages of \num{25600} samples and \SI{75}{\percent} overlap.
 All hardware control, signal processing, and data post-processing are performed using in-house Python3 code.